 Under deadline?
 Need quick information about The Center for Education Reform?
-Click here for a no-frills page that puts important information at your fingertips so you can focus on getting a great story about education reform out to the public.
+Contact CER directly for a quick response so you can focus on getting a great story about education reform out to the public.

 Since 1993, the leading voice and advocate for lasting, substantive and structural education reform in the U.S.